From ‘where you are’ to ‘where you want to be’

 Answering these three questions is the focus of phase two of Growcom’s Farm Business Resilience Program (FBRP) for horticulture.
 After successfully delivering the program since 2022, Growcom is proud to continue supporting Queensland growers with another three-year term.

 The next phase brings a fresh team on board.
 Program Manager, Amy Nash will lead support assisted by Facilitators Sarah Reynolds (North Queensland), Fiona Beveridge (Central Queensland), and Liz Ford (Southern Queensland).
-Together, they will combine one-to-one support with grower meetings and events tailored to regional and grower needs.
+Together, they will combine one-to-one grower support with practical events tailored to specific regional needs across Queensland.

-Ms Nash said FBRP support would extend beyond the planning process, to working with growers in turning plans on paper into outcomes in the paddock, the pack shed, or wherever farmers need support in their business.
+Ms Nash said FBRP support would extend beyond the planning process, to working with growers in turning plans on paper into practical outcomes in the paddock, the pack shed, or wherever support is needed in their business.